-The visa fee is a bit of a rip-off in my opinion, 50 USD.
-You can apply it beforehand from an embassy as well, if there happens to be one where you are staying.
+The visa fee is a bit of a rip-off, in my opinion, 50 USD.
+You can apply for one beforehand from an embassy if there happens to be one nearby you.
 Bangkok has one and it is much cheaper this way, around 2000 baht.
-On the Internet it misleadingly talks about visa on arrival but there is no such thing.
+On the Internet, it misleadingly talks about visa on arrival but there is no such thing.
 Visa on arrival requires that you have contacted the embassy beforehand and made arrangements already.

 Anyway, once you get there it is all good.
-If you are coming from Thailand or Europe you don’t need to exchange the money into USD.
-Most/many places seemed to accept Baht and Euros.
-They like to have clean and crip bills so make sure your notes are neatly inside a book for example.
+If you are coming from Thailand or Europe you don’t need to exchange money into USD.
+Yangon city center has a lot of money exchange booths and most/many places seemed to accept Baht and Euros.
+They like to have clean and crisp bills so make sure your notes are neatly inside a book for example.

-My favourite topic, FOOD!
+My favorite topic, FOOD!
 I think Burmese cuisine has everything it takes to become the next hit in the global food scene that is always looking for fresh ideas.
-The local joints are inexpensive, eg. noodle dishes on the street cost about 500 kyats and they were always very tasty.
+Yangon city center has a lot of inexpensive eateries, eg. noodle dishes on the street cost about 500 kyats and they were always very tasty.
 I wish they had Burmese restaurants in Thailand as well.
 I would recommend the local tea leaf salad which reminds me a bit of spicy Thai salads.
 Unfortunately, I didn’t have time for mohinga which is a typical breakfast dish; rice and fish.

 If you are a caffeine addict…

 However, if your espresso ache is getting unbearable there are some nice, Western cafes around but you might be paying even ten times more!!
-I think the cheapest cappuccino was about 3300 and cafe mochas etc started with 4000, big portions almost close to 5000 kyats.
+I think the cheapest cappuccino was about 3300 and cafe mochas etc started from 4000, big portions almost close to 5000 kyats.
 These western places might also charge tax and service charge separately, so bear that in mind.
 However, most of these places seem to have decent wifi and aircon so sometimes it might be worth the splurge.

-Next time in Myanmar
+Next time in Yangon and Myanmar